netzkolchose/django-computedfields/computedfields/docs/manual.rst

     Used to set a file path for the pickled resolver map.
 To create the pickled resolver map point this setting to a writeable path and call the management command ``createmap``.
     This should always be used in production mode in multi process environments to avoid the expensive map creation on every process launch.
+If set, the file must be recreated after model changes.

 - ``COMPUTEDFIELDS_ADMIN``
     Set this to ``True`` to get a listing of ``ComputedFieldsModel`` models with their field